NVIDIA/container-canary/README.md

 ### Building

-You can build Canary into `./bin/canary` with
+You can build Canary into `./bin/canary` with:

 ```shell
 $ make